 I come onto number 10 treading very carefully, not because I do not believe this to be entirely true, but because I am afraid of this being taken out of context.
 When I refer to the sum, I do not mean that all activities are numerically equivalent.
 If you devote your entire life to a charitable cause, this does not give you the right to assault your neighbor.
 However, if we were to assign a numerical value to all activities where good things are rewarded on a point system and negative activities remove aforementioned points, then one could be defined by the collective points they have left over.

-This is important to consider in business dealings to gauge your audience or when preparing for deals, public speaking, or public life.
-It is impossible to be 100% good all the time, we all make mistakes but it is important than the positive outweigh the bad.
+The business tactic you get from this the technique to gauge your audience when preparing for deals, public speaking, or public life.
+It is impossible to be 100% good all the time, we all make mistakes but it is important than the positives outweigh the bad in the sum total.
+Morality in business is terribly important.

 (9) Your education doesn’t matter.